-Cosmogeny or the branch of knowledge pertaining to the origin of the universe, for long has been a subject of speculation for the human civilization, it began right away with the philosophers of the Greek civilization.
+Cosmogeny or the branch of knowledge pertaining to the origin of the universe, has long been a subject of speculation for human civilization, it began right away with the philosophers of the Greek civilization.
 And for religion, if one were to describe in the words befitting its eloquence, an exotica, it would be.

-While scriptures of most of the religion contain at least some accounts of their share of speculations, we will here embark on a journey by plunging deep into the profound scriptures of the Hindu dharma and decipher every one of the intriguing tales as possible.
+While scriptures of most religions contain at least some accounts of their share of speculations, we will here embark on a journey by plunging deep into the profound scriptures of the Hindu dharma and deciphering every one of the most intriguing tales possible.

-While the cosmology, a prominent faction of the modern-day physics, boasts of the big-bang theory-a massive explosion 14.7 billion years where all the matter, even space and the time is believed to have begun, the scriptures of the Hindu dharma have a different take on it.
+While cosmology, a prominent faction of modern-day physics, boasts of the big bang theory massive explosion 14.7 billion years where all matter, even space and time is believed to have begun, the scriptures of the Hindu dharma have a different take on it.

-The Hiranyagarbha Sukta in the Rig Veda, the Vayu Purana, Bhagavata Purana and Brahmanda Purana mention the golden womb, the Hiranyagarbha or Brahmanda, the Cosmic Egg – that is sometimes interpreted as the golden fetus or embryo – that, floating in a dark void, contracted and gave birth to the universe and all that’s part of it – containing both male and female principles in union.
+The Hiranyagarbha Sukta in the Rig Veda, the Vayu Purana, Bhagavata Purana, and Brahmanda Purana mentions the golden womb, the Hiranyagarbha or Brahmanda, the Cosmic Egg – that is sometimes interpreted as the golden fetus or embryo – that, floating in a dark void, contracted and gave birth to the universe and all that’s part of it – containing both male and female principles in the union.

-The Hiranyagarbha is also equated with the life-giving Sun, an important agent of generation.
+The Hiranyagarbha is also equated with the life-giving Sun, an essential generation agent.
 In this context, the Sun is referred to as the soul or Atman of all Creation, the Lord of all that moves and stands.
 As the Lord of all created beings, the Sun or Savitr is also called Prajapati.
 Prajapati symbolized creative radiance, and then there was light where earlier, only darkness prevailed.

-Lord Brahma created several sons from his mind, Daksha, Daksha’s wife, Manu Svaymbhuva, his wife Shatarupta and the Rishi Kashyap.
-Kashyap married thirteen of Daksha’s daughter and all the devas and the other creations were born through them.
+Lord Brahma created several sons from his mind, Daksha, Daksha’s wife, Manu Svaymbhuva, his wife Shatarupta, and the Rishi Kashyap.
+Kashyap married thirteen of Daksha’s daughters and all the devas and the other creations were born through them.